lucastorterotot/DiTau_ML_mass/README.md

 The model should be able to predict masses even if your analysis uses other selection cuts.

 - `tau1` and `tau2` are the visible decay products of the tau leptons.
 In asymmetric channels (MuTau, EleTau, EleMu), `tau1` is the first part of the channel name (i.e. the muon, the electron, the electron respectively).
-For symmetric channels (TauTau, MuMu, EleEle), `tau1` is the physic object of higher pT.
+For symmetric channels (TauTau, MuMu, EleEle), `tau1` is the physics object of higher pT.
 - Jets selection is: pT > 30 GeV and |eta| < 4.7;
-- b-jets selection is: b-tagged jet and pT > 20 GeV and |eta| < 2.5
+- b-jets selection is: b-tagged jet and pT > 20 GeV and |eta| < 2.5;
-- The Additionnal Hadronic Activity (AHA) is defined as the vectorial moment sum of the remaining jets:
+- The Additionnal Hadronic Activity (AHA) is defined as the momentum vectorial sum of the remaining jets:
 ```
-pxAHA, pyAHA, pzAHA = 0, 0, 0
+AHA_px, AHA_py, AHA_pz = 0, 0, 0
 NjetsAHA = 0
 for jet in jets_sorted_by_decreasing_pT[1:]: # ignore the two leading jets
-    pxAHA, pyAHA, pzAHA += jet_px, jet_py, jet_pz
+    AHA_px, AHA_py, AHA_pz += jet_px, jet_py, jet_pz
     NjetsAHA += 1
 ```
-and pT, eta and phi for AHA or obtained from px, py and pz.
+and then pT, eta and phi for AHA are obtained from its px, py and pz.
 - Transverse masses `mT(tau1, MET)`, `mT(tau2, MET)` and `mT(tau1, tau2)` are defined as
 ```
 mT(A, B)**2 = 2 * pT(A) * pT(B) * cos(phi(A) - phi(B))